mmastrapasqua7/university/Sistemi operativi/1_Scheduling_and_Memory_Virtualization.md

   The scheduler assumes that every job entering the system is a short job, thus giving it the high priority, so it runs quickly and then it completes.

+- **(5) after some period S, move all the jobs in the system to the topmost queue (BOOST)**

+  <u>Solves 2 problems of rule 3, 4a and 4b in 1 shot: lowest priority job, starvation and behavior-change of job.
+A user can still gaming the scheduler</u>

+###### Dynamic Behavior Rules

 - **(4a) If a job uses up an entire time slice while running, its priority is reduced**

 - **(4b) If a jobs gives up the CPU before the time slice is up, it stays at the same priority level**

   Cons:

-  - STARVATION: if there are too many interactive jobs, they will consume all the CPU time and long-running CPU-intensive jobs will NEVER receive any CPU time
+  - STARVATION: if there are too many interactive jobs, they will consume all the CPU time and long-running CPU-intensive jobs will NEVER receive any CPU time (<u>solved by rule 5</u>)

   - GAMING THE SCHEDULER: A smart user can program the job to issue an IO operation, thus relinquishing the CPU before its time slice is done.
-This type of job could monopolize the CPU.
+This type of job could monopolize the CPU (<u>solved by rule 4 definitive</u>)

-  - If a job changes its behavior over time, so a CPU-intensive job can transition to interactive, but the scheduler doesn't give a fuck and keeps it in the lowest queue.
+  - If a job changes its behavior over time, so a CPU-intensive job can transition to interactive, but the scheduler doesn't give a fuck and keeps it in the lowest queue (<u>solved by rule 5</u>)

-- **(5) after some period S, move all the jobs in the system to the topmost queue (BOOST)**

-  Solves 2 problem in 1 shot: starvation and behavior-change of job.
-A user can still gaming the scheduler

 - **(4 definitive) once a job uses up its time allotment at a given level, REGARDLESS of how many times it has given up the CPU, its priority is reduced**